DanielBMarkham/Info-Ops/manuscript/chapter7.md

 ## Application

 Our tagging system is now complete.
 Woo hoo!
-If you bail out now, if you're hit by a oxcart hauling dog sweaters barreling down a country lane, end up in a coma, and wake years from now not remembering anything but this book, your time has been well-spent.
+If you bail out now, if you're hit by an oxcart hauling dog sweaters barreling down a country lane one dark night heading to the nearest laundromat, end up in a coma, and wake years from now not remembering anything but this book, your time has been well-spent.
 You can use these tags anywhere.
-These same tags will be useful a thousand years from now.
+These same tags will be useful today or a thousand years from now.

 Taking notes on how your organization is going to do a re-org next year?
 Let's see, that's information about the people that make things happen.
 That's in the **Meta** Genre.
 If we're talking about how the people relate to one another, how people and little groups relate to other people and groups, how things fit together, we're talking about **Structure**.
 It's happening in the future, so it's **To-Be**.
 Finally we'll probably be talking about things in the **Abstract** at first, what kinds of principles we want to use to do the work.
 Then we'll move on to the concrete (Always stay as high as possible for as long as possible)

-Even though we've labeled our conversation as **Structure**, in actuality once you start talking about any of the buckets, stuff from the other buckets shows up.
+Even though we've labeled our conversation as **Structure**, in actuality once you start talking about any of the buckets, things from the other buckets show up.
 Why does Joe need to report to Sue?
 Because Joe does the inventory, and Sue is responsible for property.
-Here we have **Behavior** (Joe doing the inventory) and **Supplementals** (Sue being responsible for property, whatever that means).
-That information is just as important as the org chart stuff.
+We asked about **Structure**.
+In return, here we have **Behavior** (Joe doing the inventory) and **Supplementals** (Sue being responsible for property, whatever that means).
+Even though it's from another bucket, that information is just as important as the org chart stuff.
 After all, you'll probably need to know that later.
 "Jim takes care of the coffee supplies.
 Where should he report.
 Well, let's see, we said a couple of days ago that Sue is responsible for property..."

+The three buckets always travel together.
+You can never just single one bucket out.
+You always get the three.

 ### Dental Franchise

 You've picked up a new job!
-Your first day out of the hospital from your coma, and you land a new job.
-A local dentist has invented the perfect system for running dental office.
+It's the first day out of the hospital from your coma (they never found that oxcart driver), and you land a new job.
+A local dentist has invented the perfect system for running a dental office.
 He wants to create a franchise, a system where other dentists pay him money and he provides them with the training and tools to run a dental office just like his.
-It's like McDonalds, only for dentists.
+Like McDonalds, only for dentists.

 The only problem?
+He needs an instruction book.
 He needs somebody to take down all of the things his office does and how they do them.
 Create an "Operations Manual" for running the best dental shop possible.
+Okay.
 How do you do that?

 First you separate out the tools and mechanical part of running the dental office from the business side of things.
 He wants an operations manual.
-Whenever I hear "operations manual" I think of **Business Realized Behavior** Business Behavior Realized is the actual way a certain business is ran.
+Whenever I hear "operations manual" I think of **Business Realized Behavior** Business Realized Behavior is the actual way a certain business is ran.

 But wait, some things are probably part of the franchise and some things aren't.
 Some things probably don't matter and some things the people are free to make various choices.
 So you'll need to start at the abstract level, find out how dental offices are ran no matter who runs them.
-Once you take enough notes at the **Business Abstract Behavior** level that you think you understand most of the generic parts of running a dental office, you'll interview and take a bunch of notes at the **Business Realized Behavior** level.
+Once you take enough notes at the **Business Abstract Behavior** level that you think you understand most of the generic parts of running a dental office, you'll interview and take a bunch of notes at the **Business Realized Behavior** level.[^7-0]

+[^7-0]: There's some ambiguity here.
+If this guy is teaching a universal way to run dental offices, is that **Abstract**, because it's universal?
+Or is it **Realized**, because since no matter what his system is, it is one of many ways to run a dental office?
+I'll talk about this later, but you can pick either one.
+Just be clear on which one you pick and why.
+In this case, we have one **Abstract** level, the pure form.
+Then two **Realized** levels, the one he teaches and the one customers instantiate (which we're not modeling.)
+Remember that there are tons of levels of abstraction, all covered by the parent-child "Is A" relationships.
+So we can have one layer in Abstract and a couple of layers in Realized.

 As always, once you start asking about Behavior, you'll start hearing about Structure and Supplementals.
-So you've really got six kinds of things to talk about, the three buckets at the Business Abstract and Business Realized levels.
-That's **Business Abstract Behavior, Business Abstract Structure, Business Abstract Supplementals, Business Realized Behavior, Business Realized Structure, and Business Realized Supplementals**.
+So you've really got six kinds of things to talk about, the three buckets at the Business Abstract level and three buckets at the Business Realized levels.
+If you're keeping track, that's **Business Abstract Behavior, Business Abstract Structure, Business Abstract Supplementals, Business Realized Behavior, Business Realized Structure, and Business Realized Supplementals**.

-Expect people to pop all over the place.
-You'll have finished talking about how dental businesses work in the abstract (Business Abstract) and you'll start talking about exactly how this franchise wants to teach things.
+During your conversation, expect people to pop all over the place.
+You'll have finished talking about how dental businesses work in the abstract (Business Abstract.)
+Then you'll start talking about exactly how this franchise wants to teach things.
 "How does teeth cleaning happen?" you might ask.
 "Well, you never do teeth cleaning without checking insurance first", "Wait a minute.
 Is that true for this franchise, or true for all dental offices?", "It's true for all offices.
 Nobody will do a cleaning without validating insurance."

 So you ask a **Business Realized Behavior** question (How does teeth cleaning happen), and you get a **Business Abstract Supplemental** (Nobody will do a cleaning without validating insurance.)
 What does it mean to "validate insurance"?
+Beats me.
 You file away the information you got, then either chase down the new Supplemental or continue with what you were talking about before.

 Almost every time you ask a question about one thing, you'll get information for somewhere else.
 You'll probably have new questions too.
 Remember Socrates!
 Questions are where it's at.